ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Model**.
 3. Requested deletion task cannot be cancelled.
 To proceed, please click **Confirm**

-> [Note] Unable to delete model if associated endpoint exists:
+!!! tip "Note"
-> You cannot delete model if endpoint created by model want to delete is existed.
+    You cannot delete model if endpoint created by model want to delete is existed.
-> To delete, delete the endpoint created by the model first and then delete the model.
+    To delete, delete the endpoint created by the model first and then delete the model.

 <a id="model.evaluation"></a>